 Everyone knows that Philly cheesesteaks originated from Philadelphia, but did you know that it was created by two men who owned and operated a hot dog stand?
 The original Philly cheesesteak was actually just a steak sandwich, no cheese included.
-Sliced provolone cheese wasn't added to the sandwich until several years later.
+It wasn't until years later that sliced provolone joined the club.

 For the steak, you want to use thinly sliced quality beef.
 You can ask your butcher to prepare the meat for you in order to get the beef paper-thin.